bootscore/bs-grid/README.md

 - `bs-grid` shows items in 4 (xxl), 3 (lg), 2 (md) and 1 (sm) column cards.
 - `bs-list` shows items in 1 column vertical cards (md) and flip into 1 column horizontal cards (lg).
 - `bs-hero` shows hero items with background-images.
-- `bs-accordion` shows items in a Bootstrap accordion.
+- `bs-accordion` shows items with full content in a Bootstrap accordion.

 ## Posts